Discover how to become a critical thinker and make better decisions.

 Humans engage in a dynamic called confirmation bias that is a substantial barrier to critical thinking.

-For example: I am highly partial to Sarasota where I have lived for more than a decade.
+For example, I am highly partial to Sarasota, where I have lived for over a decade.

-Yet, critical thinking about my city means that I must be able to take in information, which runs contrary to whatever my experience has been.
+Yet, critical thinking about my city means that I must be able to take in information, which is contrary to my experience.

 There may be diverse takes on statistics, where using different numbers produces different outcomes; but there are also hard, cold facts or truths which are provable and indisputable.

-Often, our senses tell us one thing: It appears to the eye as if the sun actually rises and sets.
+Our senses often tell us one thing: It appears to the eye as if the sun rises and sets.

-However, we know that this perception is caused by the revolution of the earth turning on its axis around the sun.
+However, we know this perception is caused by the earth’s revolution turning on its axis around the sun.

-I’ve always wished that we learned HOW to think, rather than merely what to think, in school.
+I’ve always wished we learned how to think in school rather than merely what to think.

-Barring that happening, it is incumbent upon each of us to bone up on these rational, intellectual skills so that we can tell fact from fiction – to make this world a better place for ourselves, and for those who will inherit it when we are gone.
+Barring that happening, it is incumbent upon each of us to bone up on these rational, intellectual skills to tell fact from fiction – to make this world a better place for ourselves and those who will inherit it when we are gone.